Orcolom/tomium/docfx_project/articles/learnings/intro.md

 - il2cpp support [Read more][il2cpp]
 - Native wren interoperability.
 [Read more][interop]
 - Safety checks to avoid unity crashing.
 [Read more][thread_safe]
-- Syntax Tree based source builder.
+- Syntax Tree-based source builder.
 The idea here was to eventually be able to parse wren scripts to c#.

 ## 4. Tomia (2023+)

 This is where I decided to move towards a public 1.0.0 version of the project. and have a working sample project on every possible build target.

-- Fully struct based and job compatible
+- Fully struct-based and job-compatible
 - il2cpp support [Read more][il2cpp]
 - Native wren interoperability.
 [Read more][interop]
 - (Thread) Safety checks to avoid unity crashing.
 [Read more][thread_safe]
-- Syntax Tree based source builder.
+- Syntax Tree-based source builder.
 The idea here was to eventually be able to parse wren scripts to c#.
 - Many tests and samples.
 - A Sample project that can be built to all platforms as POC.